Shining Through: Production

-The finale, set at a border crossing and involving a period train, was shot in Maria Elend, Carinthia, Austria in November, 1990.
+The finale, set at a border crossing and involving a period train, was shot in Maria Elend, Carinthia, Austria, in November 1990.

 The New York City and Washington scenes at the beginning of the film were shot in and around London and at nearby Pinewood Studios.
 Locations included the Old Royal Naval College in Greenwich, Hammersmith, and St Pancras Station, which doubled for Zurich Station for a brief sequence set in Switzerland.

+Release

+The film was released in the United States on January 31, 1992.
+The film earned $6.4M in its opening weekend, and has earned $21.6M to date.

 Reception

 The film was neither a commercial nor a critical success.
 The Razzie Awards declared Shining Through the Worst Picture of 1992, with Melanie Griffith being voted Worst Actress (also for her performance in A Stranger Among Us) and David Seltzer for Worst Director.
 It also received nominations for Michael Douglas as Worst Actor (also for Basic Instinct) and for Seltzer in the category of Worst Screenplay.
-The film holds a 41% rating on Rotten Tomatoes based on 17 reviews.
+The film holds a 41% rating on Rotten Tomatoes based on 17 reviews with an average rating of 4.80/10.

 Roger Ebert wrote in the Chicago Sun-Times, "I know it's only a movie, and so perhaps I should be willing to suspend my disbelief, but Shining Through is such an insult to the intelligence that I wasn't able to do that.
 Here is a film in which scene after scene is so implausible that the movie kept pushing me outside and making me ask how the key scenes could possibly be taken seriously."

 Janet Maslin wrote in The New York Times that the first three-quarters of Susan Isaacs's book "never made it to the screen," including Linda Voss's love affair and marriage to her New York law firm boss, John Berringer.
 "David Seltzer's film version of Shining Through manages to lose also the humor of Susan Isaacs's savvy novel.
 Even stranger than that is the film's insistence on jettisoning the most enjoyable parts of the story."

 The film is listed in Golden Raspberry Award founder John Wilson's book The Official Razzie Movie Guide as one of The 100 Most Enjoyably Bad Movies Ever Made.